 5. It Saves You Money

-How to Set Up a Simple Toy Rotation System
+How to Set up a Simple Toy Rotation System

 No Pinterest-perfect playroom required.
 No labels or bins (unless that's your thing).
 Just a little intention.